aglover/aglover.github.com/source/_posts/2013-11-18-provisioning-ubuntu-with-java-in-3-steps.markdown

 Vagrant plays nicely with hip DevOps frameworks like [Chef](http://www.opscode.com/chef/) and [Puppet](http://puppetlabs.com/) and if your installations require a number of components, then these tools are defiantly the way to go.
 Sometimes, however, a simple Bash script is good enough as in the case for auto-installing some base component, like [Java](http://thediscoblog.com/blog/categories/java/), [Node.js](http://thediscoblog.com/blog/categories/node/) or [Ruby](http://thediscoblog.com/blog/categories/ruby/).

-Using Vagrant's configuration file, aptly dubbed `Vagrantfile`, you can instruct a VM instance to run a series of steps -- these steps can be simple shell scripts, Chef cookbooks, or the analogous Puppet equivalent.
+Using Vagrant's configuration file, aptly dubbed `Vagrantfile`, you can instruct a VM instance to run a series of steps -- these steps can be simple shell scripts, Chef cookbooks, or the Puppet equivalent.

 <!-- more -->